-To access this resource using a device without connecting to the VPN such as your home computer or personal phone without connecting to the VPN login to MyAthens then navigate to the resource.
+If you're using a personal device (like your home computer or phone) and you're not connected to the VPN, login to OpenAthens then navigate to the resource.

-If you need to create a MyAthens login click here using a hospital desktop computer, corporate mobile or device connected to the VPN.
-For help using MyAthens click here.
+If you need to create a OpenAthens login click here using a hospital desktop, corporate mobile or any device connected to the VPN.
+For help using OpenAthens click here.

 For help submitting a case view the User guide and the Writing and publishing an interesting case document.
-You can also view the Author help pages on the website, the Author Hub or the Author Guide.
+For additional guidelines for writing, templates for full cases, images in cases and global health cases you can view the Author help pages on the website, the Author Hub or the Author Guide.
+A full list of BMJ Case Reports' specialties can be viewed on their Specialty page

 Note: prior to submission you will need to contact your library to obtain WSLHDs fellowship code which is required to submit a case.